By Mary O’KEEFE

 “There are so many unknowns,” said Bernardo Lemos, an adjunct professor of environmental epigenetics at the Harvard T.H.
 Chan School of Public Health, “but we are seeing more data that suggest microplastics affect human biology.
 Understanding what these particles might do to our genes, cells and organs is of increasing importance as changing weather patterns sweep microplastics into more of Earth’s lands, waters and air,” according to Harvard Medicine, “Microplastics Everywhere,” spring 2023.

-Even though this law to ban plastic bags does not take affect until 2026, we should all start keeping out sustainably produced reusable bags in our cars, and actually use them when we go grocery shopping … or doing any shopping.
+Even though this law to ban plastic bags does not take effect until 2026, we should all start keeping sustainably produced reusable bags in our cars, and actually use them when we go grocery shopping … or doing any shopping.
 If we start trying to remember to keep them with us, it will be second nature by the time we have to use them.

 We should be seeing temperatures in the mid-to-low 80s through the weekend and then some warm-ups in the 90s for Monday through Wednesday.